THREE-SIXTY in Veghel conceives innovative solutions for a circular economy. The Verspillingsfabriek (waste factory) is a good example.

 Prior to their visit to the Verspillingsfabriek, the students were asked to work in groups and prepare presentations.
 Their assignment: think of ways to prevent food waste.
 The hesitant gait of the fourteen girls and one boy from Het Hooghuis as they make their way to the stage at the front of the lecture hall gives you the distinct impression that they would rather be somewhere else.
 But when they start to present their ideas, you can see that they find this theme extremely important.
 The first group wants to reduce food waste in restaurants and suggests using doggy bags so that people who are unable to eat all the food on their plate can take the leftovers home with them.
 Van den Berg particularly likes their second idea: ask guests whether they want a small, medium-sized or large portion.
 The second group presents tips for the school canteen: put leftover ingredients in the freezer or donate them to the Food Bank.
 And make a shopping list to ensure that you only buy what you need.
 If these young people from Brabant have anything to do with it, wasting food will soon be a thing of the past.

 Brabant has been voted the ‘European Region of Gastronomy’ in 2018.
 Because, according to the organisations involved, lovingly producing food, culinary enjoyment and strong innovation in catering are all part of our DNA: We Are Food.
-This year’s theme is Eating Better in Brabant.
+The theme of 2019 is Eating Better in Brabant.
 And that includes wasting as little food as possible.
 This is reflected by the focus chosen for March 2018: Together Against Waste.
 The Ambassador for this initiative is Bob Hutten, the Managing Director of Hutten Catering and founder of THREE-SIXTY and the Verspillingsfabriek.

 Cookies are required to make the site operate properly.
 And cookies also allow us to share other cool and interesting stories about Brabant with you, via advertisements on social media and other websites.
 Worthwhile, right?